How to Grow & Care for Blueberries in Containers

 • Can blueberries be planted in a hanging planter?

-Many people who don't have room for pots on balconies or in other small spaces do use dwarf blueberry bushes in hanging planters.
-In that case, you'll want to find a cultivar that has more of a trailing growth habit, such as the 'Midnight Cascade' which grows up to 2 feet tall and wide.
+Many people who don't have room for pots on balconies or in other small spaces use dwarf blueberry bushes in hanging planters.
+In that case, you'll want to find a cultivar with a more trailing growth habit, such as the 'Midnight Cascade,' which grows up to 2 feet tall and wide.

 • What is the difference between low chill hours and high chill hours?

 A cultivar that needs 450 chill hours, such as the 'Midnight Cascade,' is considered to have low chill hours.
-A cultivar like rabbiteye's 'TifBlu' requires between 600 to 800 chill hours and is considered to need high chill hours.
+A cultivar like Rabbiteye's 'TifBlu' needs high chill hours, requiring between 600 to 800 chill hours.

 The Spruce uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial process to learn more about how we fact-check and keep our content accurate, reliable, and trustworthy.